Christian Spirituality & Mysticism Quotations

 are about to be presented are several quotations from the - Of

-You can access sets of quotations and quotes about spirituality that seem to recognise a pronounced emphasis on such
+Sets of quotations and quotes that seem to recognise a pronounced emphasis on such

-aspects of spiritual truth as a Disdain for Materialism, a Distrust of the Intellect, a Preference for
+aspects of Spirituality and Mysticism as a Disdain for Materialism, a Distrust of the Intellect, a Preference for

-Divine Inspiration, Charity, Purity of Heart, Humility and Meekness from each of several major World Religions
+Divine Inspiration, Charity, Purity of Heart, Humility and Meekness from each of these major World Religions

 Please be prepared for some "soul-force" that might be held to reside within many of these quotations!!!

 And when he had called the people unto him with his disciples

 also, he said unto them, Whosoever will come after me, let him

 deny himself, and take up his cross, and follow me.
 For whosoever